Darkelf30/Car_Insurance_Policy_Analysis/README.md

 1. The total customers surveyed was 37542
 2. The average claims amount was $50,028.51
 3. The total claim frequency is 19158
-4. Equl proportion of males and females make car insurance claims
+4. Equal proportion of males and females make car insurance claims
 5. More non-parents make car insurance claims compared to parents
 6. Single individuals make more insurance claims.
 Also, individuals with a bachelor's degree incur more car insurance claims.
 7. The following cars models are associated with the most insurance claims on average: